skienzmatishun/rippreport/content/p/skunked/index.md

 ---
-title: "SKUNKED"
+title: SKUNKED
 date: 2018-08-25
-thumbnail: "img/skunked.jpg"
+thumbnail: img/skunked.jpg
 tags:
 - Zunk
 - Elections
 - Catalyst
 - City Council
 categories:
 - freaky-friday
 authors:
 - ripp-report
+alttags: "A skunk walks through dry grass, symbolizing how good intentions for Fairhope’s government could be spoiled by politics"
 ---
 What started out to be a “Fresh Start for Fairhope” has turned into a political PAC raising money and preparing for the 2020 Fairhope Municipal elections.
 All their talk and advertising promotes a change of Government for Fairhope, this part of the equation most agree on.
 A Council Mayor form of government also has a green light.
 The sticking point is the City Council being At Large or Districts

 Here is where you got to be careful around skunk’s, they can take a good thing and make it smell.